Novu Handbook

 📣 Notifying Groups

-channel.
-This capability is reserved for the Leadership Team (see Org Map) to notify the entire company in crisis events or time-sensitive notifications. - Use
+• Do not use @here or @channel in any #all-<name> channel.
+This capability is reserved for the Leadership Team (see Org Map) to notify the entire company in crisis events or time-sensitive notifications.

-sends notifications to all channel members regardless of the time.
-If something is pressing, consider@here
+• Use @channel sparingly, regardless of channel.
+We are a global company, and @channel sends notifications to all channel members regardless of the time.
+If something is pressing, consider @here instead.

-instead. - If something does not require immediate attention, please avoid using
+• If something does not require immediate attention, please avoid using @here@channel or @everyone

 📺 Channels